harlan-zw/wp-keystone/README.md

 Wordpress Keystone is a WordPress boilerplate designed for quickly building effective [twelve-factor applications](https://12factor.net/)

+Why WordPress Keystone?
+- Development environment ready to go with docker
+- Asset building with webpack
+- Ease of use at the core design
+- All-in-one solution ready to build your next site

 It is built on top of many existing projects:
 - [Laradock](https://github.com/laradock/laradock) - Docker
 - [Sage](https://github.com/roots/bedrock) - Architecture and Webpack